 A weekend filled with food, fun and culture, Denver’s Cinco de Mayo "Celebrate Culture" Festival puts the spotlight on The Mile High City’s vibrant Latino population.
 With more than 400,000 attendees expected, it’s one of Denver's most fun and family-friendly events.
 This year's festival will feature live music and dance performances on three stages.

 Cinco de Mayo commemorates the victory of the outnumbered Mexican army over French forces, providing the momentum and national confidence for the Mexican people to drive the foreign power from their country.
 Today, Cinco de Mayo celebrates the tradition of freedom and acknowledges the beauty of Latino culture.

 Denver's Cinco de Mayo "Celebrate Culture" Festival has been a Mile High tradition for more than three decades!
-The free event will take place in Civic Center Park.
-It attracts some 400,000 attendees annually and boasts two large stages with live entertainment from morning until night, featuring Mariachi, Cumba, Salsa, Norteno and many other genres of Latino music and dance.
+Three stages will provide live entertainment from morning until evening, featuring mariachi, salsa, norteño and many other genres of Latino music and dance.

 Other events during the festival include the annual Cinco de Mayo Community Parade on Saturday, May 6, from 11 a.m. to noon, a taco-eating contest, a lowrider car show and the famous Chihuahua race!

-Food is a big part of Cinco de Mayo, and there will be plenty of it at the Cinco de Mayo Festival.
-More than 350 vendors will be serving up tacos, enchiladas, burritos and more of the best Colorado Mexican cuisine.
-Don't miss the annual Green Chili Bowl Cook-Off, a hotly contested competition featuring more than a dozen restaurants vying for the coveted first prize.
-Green chili is a Denver culinary staple, so expect these offerings to be the best of the best.
+Food is a big part of Cinco de Mayo, and there will be plenty of it at the festival.
+Hundreds of vendors will be serving up tacos, enchiladas, burritos and more of the best Colorado Mexican cuisine.
+Green chile is a Denver culinary staple, so expect these offerings to be the best of the best.